elkcityhazard/chef-frank/content/chef-franks-seasoning-recipes/vegetarian-honey-barbecue-sauce/index.md

 This recipe can be used for vegetarian burgers, etc.

-A vegetarian delight, this Quick Easy Honey Barbecue Sauce Recipe is a must for Veggie Burgers or Ribbies.
+A vegetarian delight, this Quick Honey Barbecue Sauce Recipe is a must for Veggie Burgers or Ribbies.
 Get inventive with [Sandwiches][2] or [Potatoes][3].

  [1]: /wordpress/grilling-cookouts-and-barbecues/
  [2]: /wordpress/sandwich-recipes/